kaltura/platform-install-packages/doc/kaltura-packages-faq.md

 ### Deploy Local Repository for Offline Install

-On rare ocaasions, you may encounter the need to deploy Kaltura on an offline environment where internet connection is not available, and thus you can't reach the Kaltura packages install repository (http://installrepo.kaltura.org/releases/).
+On rare occasions, you may encounter the need to deploy Kaltura on an offline environment where internet connection is not available, and thus you can't reach the Kaltura packages install repository (http://installrepo.kaltura.org/releases/).

-On such cases, the solution is to download the packages, deploy a local repository and install from it instead of the online repository.
+In such cases, the solution is to download the packages, deploy a local repository and install from it instead of the online repository.
 **Note** that when following this path, you will need to re-deploy your local repository for every new version upgrade.

 To perform an offline install, follow the [Deploy Local Repository for Offline Install guide](https://github.com/kaltura/platform-install-packages/blob/master/doc/deploy-local-rpm-repo-offline-install.md).

 ### Fresh Database Installation

 On occasions where you'd like to drop the database and content and re-install Kaltura.
-Follor the below commands:
+Follow the below commands:
 ```bash
 # /opt/kaltura/bin/kaltura-drop-db.sh
 # /opt/kaltura/bin/kaltura-config-all.sh [answers-file-path]